 Her quick rise to fame, from university newspaper to staff writer at The Washington Post, she attributes to “a combination of tremendous luck and a very kind, understanding boss, and that people on the internet were willing to click on my stuff.”
 It was like: “Why don’t we put Justin Bieber in the headline every time, because that’s what that SEO is really fixed on.”

 Miss Petri has a way of making even the grimmest issues funny.
 Her writing voice is so unpredictable, she starts talking about something and you never know where it’s going to end.
 Usually with an unexpected joke or a reference to antiquity or pop culture.
 Sometimes both.
 Sometimes Kylo Ren, the teenage megalomaniac villain of the new Star Wars films, compliments Donald Trump and tells him he’s a fan of his work.
+(By the way, Alex is also the mastermind behind the Emo Kylo Ren Twitter account)

 “I hope that I take things seriously,” she confesses.
 “But sometimes when you’re in a serious situation you find yourself making jokes: I feel like at funerals everyone’s always suddenly way more funny than you ever remember them being.
 There’s this funny quote, and I’m forgetting who it’s by, that says ‘never give a funny card for birthdays, save it for funerals when its cheering effect is needed’.”